suika2engine/suika2/doc/tutorial.md

 Firstly, [download](https://luxion.jp/s2/en/) the Suika2 binary.

 Extract the downloaded ZIP file.
 We see the following file and folders.
-`suika.exe` is the executable file of Suika2.
+`suika.exe` is the Sukia2 executable file.
 Other folders include a sample game.

 * `suika2/`